intel/zephyr.js/README.md

 make JS=samples/OcfServer.js BOARD=nrf52840_pca10056
 ```

-You should now have a zephyr binary in `outdir/nrf52840_pca10056/`.
+You should now have a Zephyr binary in `outdir/nrf52840_pca10056/`.
 You can
 copy it to the nRF52 board with a simple `cp` command:
 ```bash
 cp outdir/nrf52840_pca10056/zephyr.bin /media/<user>/JLINK/